Pangasinan's 6th congressional district

 Pangasinan's 6th congressional district is one of the six congressional districts of the Philippines in the province of Pangasinan.
 It has been represented in the House of Representatives of the Philippines since 1987.
-The district consists of the municipalities of Asingan, Balungao, Natividad, Rosales, San Manuel, San Nicolas, San Quintin, Santa Maria, Tayug, and Umingan.
+The district consists of the eastern municipalities of Asingan, Balungao, Natividad, Rosales, San Manuel, San Nicolas, San Quintin, Santa Maria, Tayug, and Umingan.
 It is currently represented in the 20th Congress by Marlyn Primicias-Agabas of the Lakas–CMD (Lakas).